Skip to main content

 Conclusion

-This guide provides a complete implementation for integrating Snowflake with an MCP server using Bearer token authentication.
+This guide provides a complete implementation for integrating Snowflake with an MCP server using OAuth 2.0 or Bearer token authentication.
 The setup includes:

 • ✅ Snowflake organization identification